 The southernmost city in the state, Brownsville offers the history, culture, traditions, language and people of two countries.
-Matamoros, Mexico, is just across the Rio Grande from Brownsville.
+Matamoros, Mexico, is just across the Rio Grande.
 The city was founded in 1846 after Gen. Zachary Taylor established Fort Brown to claim the Rio Grande as the official U.S./Mexico border.
 It was this border dispute that touched off the Mexican War of 1846 - 48.

-Charro Days, the last week of February, is a spectacular fiesta.
+Charro Days Fiesta is held the last week of February.
 Other festivals include the Air Fiesta in March and the Latin Jazz Festival in October.